schneiderl/zero-to-hero-interviewing/stacks.md

 `input ="abcd#e#f#",
  "#" meaning the backspaces`

-what would be the end of our text editor?
+what would be the end status of our text editor?

 the final output would be `abc` as all the other letters were backspaced.